kamioftea/advent-of-code-2023/pubs/blog/day_1.md

 The solution, whilst working isn't sitting right with me.
 The trick with keeping the surrounding digits works, but is not clear when read.
 I can add some comments explaining the logic, but I'd like to find a better way.
 The tests exposing the substitution hack also feels wrong.
-I can refactor the part two tests to just use a modified parse_input that just tests on the first and last digit, i.e. testing the expected behavior not the implementation details.
+I can refactor the part two tests to use a modified parse_input that only checks the first and last digit, i.e. testing the expected behavior not the implementation details.

 Some colleagues post ideas on Slack that they used regexes with lookahead to match both the numeric and textual digits, without consuming the match and missing the overlaps.
 That avoided the substitution, and could handle